 However, off-road driving means your vehicle is on a road full of bumps or dips, or at least the road just doesn’t seem to be smooth at all.
 When a dip in the roadway shows up, the suspension spring pushes down onto the tire to enable it to defy the dip and maintain good traction.

-Similarly, when a bump in the roadway shows up, the spring facilitates the raising of the tire over the bump without the vehicle body moving much, again in order to protect the vehicle from tilting out of control.
+Similarly, when a bump in the roadway shows up, the spring facilitates the raising of the tire over the bump without the vehicle body moving much, again to protect the vehicle from tilting out of control.

 So, it’s all about proper grip or traction, right?
 But, how can a soft suspension provide better traction than a stiff suspension while off-roading?
 To get it more clarified, let’s assume you’re in a vehicle that has no suspension.